joba-1/Joba_ESmart3/examples/Monitor_ESmart3/Readme.md

 # Networking
 since WiFi is needed for Influx anyways, it is used for other stuff as well:
 * Webserver
-    * display status page of ChgSts (meta refresh or ajax)
+    * display links for JSON of all item categories
-    * OTA firmware update
+    * enables OTA firmware update
-    * display and update of some values of BatParam, LoadParam, ProParam and Log
+    * display (and later update) of some values of BatParam, LoadParam, ProParam and Log
-* NTP to set ESmart3 time if out of sync (read ESmart time needed) or at startup once
+* planned: NTP to set ESmart3 time if out of sync (maybe later: read ESmart time needed) or at startup once
-* Syslog and mqtt publish of status on changes (max once per minute)
+* Syslog (and later mqtt publish) of status on changes

 Comments welcome